money

 You could set up a smaller monthly payment if that’s a better fit for you than a large annual lump sum.
 This approach could also take the pressure off trying to time the markets, which even the professionals know is very difficult.
 With a regular contribution plan, your money will get to work without you having to follow the financial news and worry about whether you’re doing the right thing at the right time.

 When it comes to investing in an ISA, there’s a lot to think about.
-If you’re not confident about making your own decisions, then it’s a good idea to get some professional advice.
-The right decisions today could pay off for you in the long term, and you never know, you might one day join that exclusive 'millionaires club'.
+If you’re not confident about making your own decisions, then it could be a good idea to get some professional advice.
+The right decisions today could pay off for you in the long term, and for some people, they might one day be able to join that exclusive 'millionaires club'.

 Introducing Nutmeg